 Rambusch used a newly developed Bluetooth controlled LED to allow independent control within a very tight Art Deco fixture.
 A traditional design-assist developed and installed a working prototype on site.
 The review proved that LED could match the quality of the old quartz system to safely light the historical ceiling mural and red African granite walls.

 The unique chip with driver-on-board reduced the bulky electronics, but the success of the fixture is due to Rambusch’s proprietary flite® cooling plate system, which allowed everything to fit within the crowded fixture space.
-The on-site design-assist proved that a smaller lumen package could perform as expected, providing greater flexibility to visually balance the light output on the walls and ceiling within this world famous German Expressionist lobby.
-Furthermore, the extra space provided by the innovative cooling plate system eliminated the proposed single-gang attitude adjustment for all three LEDs, and allowed separate LEDs to move in three axes of rotation.
+The on-site design assistance proved that a smaller lumen package could perform as expected, providing greater flexibility to visually balance the light output on the walls and ceiling within this world-famous German Expressionist lobby.
+Furthermore, the extra space provided by the innovative cooling plate system eliminated the proposed single-gang attitude adjustment for all three LEDs and allowed separate LEDs to move in three axes of rotation.

-This achieved the main lighting objective, which was to consistently graze the red granite, then softly and safely illuminate “Transport and Human Endeavor,” the great 1930s ceiling mural depicting “energy and man’s application of it to the solution of his problems.”
+This achieved the main lighting objective, which was to graze the red granite consistently, then softly and safely illuminate “Transport and Human Endeavor,” the great 1930s ceiling mural depicting “energy and man’s application of it to the solution of his problems.”